-Assignments are due at midnight.
-(Technically, the deadline in Learn is 11:59PM.
-The graders will accept submissions up to 12:15 or so to account for variations in clocks, network hiccups, etc.) You are permitted to submit multiple times and the most recent on time submission will be the one graded, so feel free to submit partial solutions as you complete milestones.
+Assignments are 11:59PM on the deadline day.
+(The graders will accept submissions up to 12:15 or so to account for variations in clocks, network hiccups, etc.) You are permitted to submit multiple times and the most recent on time submission will be the one graded, so feel free to submit partial solutions as you complete milestones.